 "The Secret of Living Well and Longer: eat half, walk double, laugh triple, and love without measure" attributed to Tibetan sources

-Recent posts include two excerpts from our interview with South African Muslim scholar, professor Farid Esack.
-Listen to Iraqi journalist Nermin Al-Mufti's brief account of Kirkuk City history.
+Recent audio posts include interviews with Rumi interpreter Shahram Shiva, London-based author Aamer Hussein, South African Muslim scholar, professor Farid Esack, and Iraqi journalist Nermeen Al-Mufti's brief account of Kirkuk City history.
 Your comments on our blogs are always welcome.

 Voices of Iraq

 - Dr. Aliya Sousa was the daughter and biographer of the remarkable

 and prolific Iraqi author, researcher, engineer and hydrologist, Dr.